YohnWang/YohnWang/README.md

 ## Language
 - c,this is my first programming language,I use it longest.
-- c++,now I use it to learn ray tracing,it's a good language.
+- c++,now I use it to learn ray tracing.
 - python,I use it to simulate task dispatching and scheduling for my research.